Artificial Intelligence (AI) In Agriculture Market

 -

-In July 2024, IBM partnered with agri-tech firms to deploy AI models for weather prediction and yield optimization
+In July 2024, IBM partnered with leading agri-tech firms to implement advanced AI models for weather prediction and yield optimization.
+This collaboration aims to enhance agricultural productivity and support data-driven farming practices for improved sustainability and efficiency.

 -

-In March 2023, Bayer launched an AI-based platform for real-time crop monitoring to assist farmers in reducing input costs.
+In March 2023, Bayer launched an AI-based platform for real-time crop monitoring, designed to help farmers optimize resource use and reduce input costs.
+This digital innovation supports precision agriculture by enhancing decision-making and improving farm productivity.

 Artificial Intelligence in Agriculture Market Segment Analysis